Mental Health During The Holidays: Reduce Stress And Prioritize Wellness

 Spend time in nature

-Nature can have a calming effect, and studies show that being in nature can improve mental health and well-being over time.
+Nature can have a calming effect, and studies show that being in natural light can improve mental health and well-being over time.
 Consider spending time in a park, hiking, swimming in a hot spring, or sitting in your backyard.
 If it snows where you live, you might build snowmen with your children, go sledding, or engage in winter sports like skiing.

 Consider setting aside some holiday time for yourself

 Many people dedicate their holiday time to loved ones, which can be meaningful and enjoyable.
 However, if you’re not finding time to care for yourself, you may burn yourself out.
 Consider setting aside a day or two of your time off to do whatever you want with no responsibilities and no other people present.
-You might schedule time on your calendar for this purpose and make it as important as other activities.
+You might schedule time on your calendar, set reminders for this purpose and make it as important as other activities.

 Getty

-Do your holiday shopping differently
+Can you do your holiday shopping differently?

 Holiday shopping can be a common stressor, even if it’s not the primary one.
 To give yourself a breather, consider changing how you shop for the holidays.
 For example, you might try ordering your groceries online or asking someone you love to pick up your items for you.
 You could also try shopping at less busy times, such as early in the morning or later in the evening, and not on weekends.